IBM-Cloud/docs/services/mobileaccess/google-auth-ios.md

 	**Important**: Do not override any existing properties in the `info.plist` file.
 If you have overlapping properties, you will need to merge the properties manually.
 For more information, see [Try Sign-In for iOS](https://developers.google.com/identity/sign-in/ios/start).

-## Initializing the {{site.data.keyword.amashort}} Client SDK
+## Initializing the {{site.data.keyword.amashort}} client SDK
 {: #google-auth-ios-initialize}

-To use the {{site.data.keyword.amashort}} Client SDK,  initialize it by passing the applicationGUID, and applicationRoute parameters.
+To use the {{site.data.keyword.amashort}} client SDK,  initialize it by passing the applicationGUID, and applicationRoute parameters.

 A common, though not mandatory, place to put the initialization code is in the `application:didFinishLaunchingWithOptions` method of your application delegate.

 1. Get the applicationGUID and applicationRoute values.
 From the  {{site.data.keyword.Bluemix_notm}} Dashboard, click your app.
 Click **Mobile Options**.
 The Application Route and Application GUID values are displayed.

-1. Import the required frameworks in the class where you want to use the {{site.data.keyword.amashort}} Client SDK.
+1. Import the required frameworks in the class where you want to use the {{site.data.keyword.amashort}} client SDK.
 Add the following headers:

 	Objective-C: